Why hasn’t my garbage and recycling been picked up?

 Yard Waste Accepted

-Logs up to 12 inch diameter (2 inch diameter or more must be cut into 4 foot lengths)
+Logs up to 12 inch diameter (All waste must be 4 foot lengths or shorter)

 Potted plants (no dirt)